 Cora is a tiny town located in the state of Wyoming.
 With a population of 114 people and just one neighborhood, Cora is the 69th largest community in Wyoming.

-Cora is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cora, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Cora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cora is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cora who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Cora is an extremely ethnically-diverse town.
 The people who call Cora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cora residents report their race to be Native Hawaiian.
 Important ancestries of people in Cora include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.